 After exhibiting the 1st year of the ADVANCED Division, only the Advanced Division notebook (Book #4) with ALL OPTIONS (no pedigree charts, no family group sheets, no additional information sheets, no documents from Divisions 1-5) needs to be exhibited each year the genealogy project continues.
 Suggested Genealogy Supply List:

-Four 3" D-ring notebooks (Book #1, #3, #4 will be exhibited and the fourth 3" D-ring notebook to maintain documents at home and NOT exhibited.)
-One 2" D-ring notebook (Book #2) Computer or legible printing/handwriting (be consistent with method used) #2 lead pencil with soft eraser Black ink pen Yellow highlighter Notebook tabs AND acid free dividers (several tabs will be needed, be consistent with style used, should not appear past edge of notebook) Fine point permanent Black marker Acid free and non-glare sheet protectors Acid free paper Acid free glue stick Acid free satin Scotch tape Scissors Correction tape Lots of creativity to make the exhibit your own while still following the exhibit guidelines.
+Four 3" -ring (D-ring type suggested) notebooks (Book #1, #3, #4 will be exhibited and the fourth 3" D-ring notebook to maintain documents at home and NOT exhibited.)

+One 2" -ring (D-ring type suggested) notebook (Book #2)

+Computer or legible printing/handwriting (be consistent with method used)

+#2 lead pencil with soft eraser

+Black ink pen

+Yellow highlighter

+Notebook tabs AND acid free dividers (several tabs will be needed, be consistent with style used, should not appear past edge of notebook)

+Fine point permanent Black marker

+Acid free and non-glare sheet protectors

+Acid free paper

+Acid free glue stick

+Acid free satin Scotch tape

+Scissors

+Correction tape

+Lots of creativity to make the exhibit your own while still following the exhibit guidelines.

 Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement.

-Division 1 (1st year in project suggested) Exhibit notebook that includes the following:
+Division 1 (1^{st} year in project suggested)

+1. Exhibit notebook that includes the following:

-- An Introduction page with a recent photograph of yourself. - Completed three-generation pedigree chart.
+- Book #1 - An Introduction page with a recent photograph of yourself. - Completed three-generation pedigree chart.
 This includes you, your parents, and your grandparents, ancestors #1 through #7.
 Put all surnames in capital letters and all dates in military form (12 July 1974).
 Give each person a number, as described in the "Recording the Information" section of the Indiana 4-H Genealogy Resource Guide 4-H 748.
-You must use the pedigree charts listed at the www.extension.purdue.edu/4h, 4-H 748Pc-W or 4-H 748Pbw-W or the commercial software forms, but not the old "packet" pedigree charts. - A Family Group Sheet for your parents and each pair of grandparents.
-Sources of information MUST be filled in on family group sheets (see section "Recording the Information").

-- Four (4) "Additional Information Worksheets": one (1) for you, the 4-H member - offe (1) for your parents - one (1) for each set of grandparents (total = two worksheets) - A diary of your work

-• Any documents or pictures pertaining to these three generations.
+You must use the pedigree charts listed at the www.extension.purdue.edu/4-H, 4-H 748Pc-W or 4-H 748Pbw-W or the commercial software forms, but not the old "packet" pedigree charts. - A Family Group Sheet for your parents and each pair of grandparents.
+Sources of information MUST be filled in on family group sheets (see section "Recording the Information"). - Book #2 (Ancestors 1-7 information) - Four (4) "Additional Information - Worksheets": one (1) for you, the 4-H member - one (1) for your parents - one (1) for each set of grandparents (total = two worksheets) - A diary of your work - Book #3 (Ancestors 1-7 information) - Any documents or pictures pertaining to these three generations.
 Documents must be labeled with ancestor name and ancestor number.
 Pictures need to be labeled with ancestor name, plus names of all known people, place and date picture was taken, as well as ancestor numbers.

-Division 2 $(2^{nd} \text{ year in project suggested})$
+Division 2 (2^{nd} year in project suggested)